Diocese of Truro: Geography and history

 The diocese's area is that of the county of Cornwall, including the Isles of Scilly, as well as two parishes in neighbouring Devon (St Giles on the Heath and Virginstow).
 It was formed on 15 December 1876 from the Archdeaconry of Cornwall in the Diocese of Exeter.
 It is, therefore, one of the younger dioceses.
 The Christian faith, however, has been present in the region since at least the 4th century – more than 100 years before there was an Archbishop of Canterbury.
 Many of the communities in the diocese, as well as the parish churches, bear a Celtic saint's name, which is a reminder of the links with other Celtic lands, especially Ireland, Wales and Brittany.

 The Diocese of Truro is involved directly and indirectly through its Board of Social Responsibility and in the life of its parishes in tackling some of the economic problems that Cornwall is wrestling with and works closely with statutory and voluntary agencies.
 There are 313 church buildings.

 Bishops

 David Williams has been the diocesan Bishop of Truro since his confirmation on 28 March 2025; he was previously suffragan Bishop of Basingstoke, in the Diocese of Winchester.

 Suffragan Bishop

-The suffragan Bishop of St Germans was created in 1905, and Hugh Nelson is now the incumbent.
+The suffragan Bishop of St Germans was created in 1905, and Hugh Nelson was the incumbent until he was translated to Worcester.